| | | | |

 Egg Drop Soup

-My friend was recently telling me that she has been making a lot of egg drop soup lately and I got a sudden craving for it.
-I found a Tyler Florence recipe that I adapted a little bit to work with what I had on hand and to suit our tastes.
-It was very quick and easy to make and we all LOVED it!
-Especially my daughter, who doesn’t like eggs.
-When she was finished with her bowl of soup she asked me what was floating in the soup and I told her the soup is called egg drop soup and it is an egg floating in the soup.
-Her eyes got big and she said, I don’t like the word egg in the title, can we call it something else?
-We finally decided that Chinese Ribbon Soup would be a great name for this delicious soup in our house.
+I found an easy egg drop soup recipe from Tyler Florence that I adapted to work with what I had on hand and to suit our tastes.
+It was quick and easy to make, and we all LOVED it!
+Especially my daughter, who doesn’t like eggs!!!
+She asked for the soup’s name, and once I told her the name egg drop soup, her eyes got big and she said she didn’t like the word egg in the title, so she renamed it Chinese Ribbon Soup.
 My daughter asked for the leftovers in her thermos for lunch the next day.
 I LOVE THAT–she knowingly ate eggs!!
+We all liked the egg drop soup and thought it paired nicely with fried rice, soy sesame edamame, and potstickers dipped in potsticker dipping sauce.

 Egg Drop Soup